better-internet/radworks-docs/docs/getting-started.md

 ## Create your Radicle project from a Git repository

-`rad init` creates a unique identity for your repository and associates your Peer ID with it for sharing on the Radicle network.
+`rad init` creates a **project URN** for your repository and associates your Peer ID with it for sharing on the Radicle network.

 Navigate to an existing Git repository, run `rad init`, enter a description, and specify the name of your default branch (typically `master` or `main`).

 ```
-$ rad init
-Initializing local 🌱 project acme
+Initializing local 🌱 project in .

+ok Name · acme
 ok Description · The Acme Corporation is an ironic name for the fictional corporation
 ok Default branch · main
-ok Initializing new project...
-ok Project initialized: rad:git:hnrkqi6ohci9m59i54ppiy3fqkedkjt98ymdo
+ok Initializing...

-=> To publish, run `rad push`.
+ok Created .gitsigners file
+ok Signing key configured

+Your project id is rad:git:hnrknpgjwt6uiyx13as9hfrx994nxc6zdei1y.
+You can show it any time by running:
+   rad .

+To publish your project to the network, run:
+   rad push
 ```

 ## Publish your code on the Radicle network